clarkgrubb/data-tools/README.md

 Unicode contains different character sequences which are rendered the same way.
-An example is SMALL LETTER C WITH CEDILLA, which can be represented as a single character: U+00E7 or as SMALL LETTER C followed by COMBINING CEDILLA: U+0063 U+0327.
+An example is SMALL LETTER C WITH CEDILLA `ç`, which can be represented as a single character: U+00E7 or as SMALL LETTER C followed by COMBINING CEDILLA: U+0063 U+0327.